 Alzheimer’s disease is characterized by memory loss that affect daily life and normal functioning.
 But how do you know if a loved one has Alzheimer’s or is just showing normal

 According to the CDC, Alzheimer’s disease is currently the sixth leading cause of death in the United States, and the most common cause of dementia in seniors.
 Alzheimer’s is an

 Osteoporosis is a condition that occurs when bone mass deteriorates to the point that our bones become weaker and more brittle.
 These more fragile bones have a higher likelihood of

 The heart is the most important muscle in our body.
 It is responsible for pumping nutrient and oxygen-rich blood to the rest of the body and carrying away waste products.

 If your loved one has been diagnosed with diabetes, you probably have tons of questions.
-This article will address some common questions people have when their parent or other loved
+This article will address some common questions about diabetes in seniors and some of the

 Along with the cooler weather and more time spent indoors comes a greater chance of contracting illnesses such as pneumonia.
 Pneumonia occurs when an infection, caused by bacteria or a